 Although David Lee Roth claims that he only caused $200 worth of damage to the dressing room when he found the brown M&Ms, (I may or may not leave that part back with the myth portion of the story), the implications of not being diligent regarding supplier contracts can have big and serious repercussions in your program’s success.
 A good MSP won’t have to worry about putting on those gloves and sorting through mountains of chocolate candy.

-Amy is an Marketing Specialist at Yoh.
-She earned her degree in Media Communications from the University of Pittsburgh and has been with Yoh for over 4 years.
-In her spare time you will find Amy singing with her operetta company, and enjoying all things pop culture, food and Philadelphia.
+About the Author: Amy is a Marketing Specialist at Yoh and alumni from the University of Pittsburgh having earned her degree in Media Communications.
+In her spare time you will find Amy singing with her operetta company as well as enjoying all things pop culture, food and Philadelphia.